OSVAI/NORM/README.md

-# NORM: KNOWLEDGE DISTILLATION VIA N-TO-ONE REPRESENTATION MATCHING
+# NORM: Knowledge Distillation via N-to-One Representation Matching

 NORM, the first knowledge distillation work with a novel N-to-One Representation Matching formulation, which can be readily used to boost the performance of efficient neural networks for different visual recognition tasks.
 This repo hosts the code for implementing the NORM algorithm.